MAC Address Anonymization for Crowd Counting

 \subsection{Proof of Theorem~\ref{thm:exactCollProp}}

-Let $p_j$ denote the probability the $j$th ($1 \leq j \leq m$) bucket be empty after $n$ inserts.
+Let $p_j$ denote the probability that the $j$th ($1 \leq j \leq m$) bucket be empty after $n$ inserts.
 All inserts have equal probabilities to fall within each bucket and whether an insert ends up in one bucket is independent of which buckets are already occupied.
-As a result, we have $p_j = ((m-1)/m)^n$ ($n$ inserts and, for each insert, a probability $(m-1)/m$ that it ends up in any bucket except the $j$th one).
-The expectation of the number of empty buckets is equal to $\sum_{j=1}^m \mathbb{E} \lbrack A_j \rbrack = m ((m-1)/m)^n$, where $A_j = 1$ if the $j$th bucket is empty and equals 0 otherwise.
+As a result, we have $p_j = ((m-1)/m)^n$.
+Indeed, for the $j$th bucket to be unoccupied, all $n$ inserts should end up in any of the other $m-1$ buckets and, for each insert, there is a probability $(m-1)/m$ that it ends up in any bucket except the $j$th one.
+The expectation of the number of empty buckets after $n$ inserts is equal to

+where $A_j = 1$ if the $j$th bucket is empty and equals 0 otherwise.
 Hence, the expectation of the number of occupied buckets is $m - m ((m-1)/m)^n$.
-As the number of collisions is equal to $n - \textrm{``number of occupied bucket''}$, the proof is complete.
+Without any collision after $n$ inserts, there are exactly $n$ distinct occupied buckets.
+However, with $n_l < n$ distinct occupied buckets, there are $n - n_l$ collisions.
+As the number of collisions is equal to $n - \textrm{``number of occupied bucket''}$ the average number of collisions is $n - m(1 - ((m-1)/m)^n)$ and the proof is complete.